agude/agude.github.io/_books/salamandastron.md

 mission.

-Ferahgo and his son are fine villains, and their strained relationship adds some depth, but they don't really feel new, instead feeling like a second take on Slagar from {{ mattimeo }}: tricksters in charge of an army.
-But they fulfill their role as hateable antagonists who meet satisfying ends.
+Ferahgo and his son are fine villains, and their strained relationship adds some depth, but they come across as a second take on Slagar from {{ mattimeo }}: tricksters in charge of an army.
+Still, they fulfill their role as hateable antagonists who meet satisfying ends.

 My favorite characters were the falcons and eagles of the north with their outrageous Scottish accents.
 Reading their dialogue aloud was particularly